Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Numerical simulations and discussion

 \item In the fourth and last case, we consider the average values for the parameters related to temperature, but rainfall is taken into account following the description given in the previous section.
 The simulations are provided in Figs \ref{fig:rainfall-modela}, page \pageref{fig:rainfall-modela}, and \ref{fig:rainfall-modelb}, page \pageref{fig:rainfall-modelb}.

-It is interesting to notice that, like in Figs. \eqref{fig:0a-time} and \eqref{fig:0b-time}, we recover larger amplitude in the oscillations between rainy and dry periods.
+\rewieverTwo{We notice that}, like in Figs. \eqref{fig:0a-time} and \eqref{fig:0b-time}, we recover larger amplitude in the oscillations between rainy and dry periods.
 This allows to capture years where rainfall was more abundant than usual (like in 2010 and 2011, for instance), and, also to capture, like for the temperature and rainfall-dependent model, the best periods to start SIT.

 Mechanical control already has an impact on massive duration treatment

 However, while for small residual fertility, less than or equal to $0.6\%$, the rainfall-model seems to provide an equivalent result to the full model, for large residual fertility, namely $1.2\%$, the results seem to be worst, and, even worse than those obtained for the average parameters model (case 2).